krainboltgreene/learn-you-the-ruby-for-awesome-power/book/frequently-asked-questions.md

 > **Q**: Have you built any others?

-**A**: Other **Learn You An**'s?
+**A**: Other **Learn You The**'s?
 Not yet, but I seriously plan to.
-I look forward to finishing the LYAR website only to do a Learn You An Factor, Learn You An Clojure, and many many more if I have the time.
+I look forward to finishing the lytr website only to do a Learn You An Factor, Learn You An Clojure, and many many more if I have the time.

 > **Q**: Can you help me make my own?